Preprint

 1.1.
 Standard-of-Care

 In the Western world, MPE is regarded as a resulting from the end stage of an incurable malignancy.
 Driven by a belief in the inevitability of finality and by healthcare directives frequently concerned with the optimal economics of care, treatment is in many instances is directed predominantly to symptomatic, mechanical palliation [17].
 While the ultimate goal is to reduce physical symptoms, economics are a central consideration, with efforts made to minimize hospital stays and treatment costs [11,18,19].
 Palliative strategy education efforts seek to inform oncologists of the best effusion management strategies as developed by the American Thoracic Society (ATS) the Society for Thoracic Surgeons (STS) and the European Association for Cardio-Thoracic Surgery (EACTS) among others [20].
 While post-treatment quality-of-life measures have been considered and integrated within treatment strategies, attempts to measure psychosocial impacts of mechanical treatments have been inconsistent [21].
-Furthermore, patients are predisposed to multiple complications including discomfort or infections that have been historically under-recognized but cause physical and psychological implications that negatively impact quality-of-life [22].
+Furthermore, patients are predisposed to multiple complications including discomfort or infections that have been historically under-recognized but have physical and psychological implications that negatively impact quality-of-life [22].

 Despite clearly formulated guidelines [20], palliative treatments can be applied inconsistently depending on location, local expertise or a physician’s experience [23,24].
 The lack of effective or perceived effective systemic therapy strategies for MPE leaves the management of these suffering patients most often to surgical services or interventional radiology, which can be superb in centers of excellence and potentially deficient in “safety-net” hospitals [25,26].
 While some advances have occurred in recent years, these mechanical treatments remain frequently painful, body image altering and potentially morbid [11,27].
 Although well-trained thoracic surgeons are skilled in palliative mechanical solutions for MPE, enhanced systemic or regional therapies may offer the possibility of MPE control while better addressing underlying disease and would therefore be welcomed [26].
 Amongst cancer patients and care providers there has been long-standing recognition that treatment should be personalized to the patient and consider wide-ranging individual factors [26,28].